Nechitadi/arcade/README.md

 1. Press enter to start the game.
 2. Use the arrow keys to move.
 3. The objective is to reach the top of the water and collect gems to score.
-4. Each time you reach the top of the water, the difficulty increases.
+4. Each time you reach the top of the water, difficulty increases.
+5. Collect hearts to gain extra lives.
 5. Avoid the bugs, they kill you.
-You have five lives.
+You start with three lives.

 Resources I referred to while working on this project: